metalshark/spec/SPEC.md

   - If the first non-empty depth-0 line is a valid root array header per Section 6 (must include a colon), decode a root array.
   - Else if the document has exactly one non-empty line and it is neither a valid array header nor a key-value line (quoted or unquoted key), decode a single primitive (examples: `hello`, `42`, `true`).
   - Otherwise, decode an object.
+  - An empty document (no non-empty lines after ignoring trailing newline(s) and ignorable blank lines) decodes to an empty object `{}`.
   - In strict mode, if there are two or more non-empty depth-0 lines that are neither headers nor key-value lines, the document is invalid.
 Example of invalid input (strict mode):
     ```
     hello